ngmor/wall-e/udev/README.md

 [99-wall-e.rules](99-wall-e.rules) is an example that worked for me to name the Arduino as `/dev/arduino` and the RoboClaw as `/dev/roboclaw`.
 Simply copy this into `/etc/udev/rules.d/` on the Raspberry Pi.

 If this doesn't work for you, follow the below steps to set up your own udev rules.
+See also [here](https://unix.stackexchange.com/questions/66901/how-to-bind-usb-device-under-a-static-name).

 # Creation